dotnet/docs/docs/framework/wcf/feature-details/selecting-a-credential-type.md

  Depending on whether you are programming a service or a client, the method for setting the credential value differs slightly.

 ### Setting Service Credentials
- If you are using transport mode, and you are using HTTP as the transport, you must use either Internet Information Services (IIS) or configure the port with a certificate. [!INCLUDE[crdefault](../../../../includes/crdefault-md.md)] [Transport Security Overview](../../../../docs/framework/wcf/feature-details/transport-security-overview.md) and [HTTP Transport Security](../../../../docs/framework/wcf/feature-details/http-transport-security.md).
+ If you are using transport mode, and you are using HTTP as the transport, you must use either Internet Information Services (IIS) or configure the port with a certificate.
+For more information, see [Transport Security Overview](../../../../docs/framework/wcf/feature-details/transport-security-overview.md) and [HTTP Transport Security](../../../../docs/framework/wcf/feature-details/http-transport-security.md).

  To provision a service with credentials in code, create an instance of the <xref:System.ServiceModel.ServiceHost> class and specify the appropriate credential using the <xref:System.ServiceModel.Description.ServiceCredentials> class, accessed through the <xref:System.ServiceModel.ServiceHostBase.Credentials%2A> property.